Siddartha8/Infosys-Project1/README.md

 alembic upgrade head
 Step 5: Run the Application
-Start the Flask server.
+Start the Flask server:

 Bash

 python app.py
 The application will be accessible at the address printed in your console (e.g., http://127.0.0.1:5000/).

-📊 Application Use Cases
+📊 Business Impact & Use Cases

-This system is designed to transform customer feedback into strategic intelligence for target industries:
+This system is designed to transform customer feedback into strategic intelligence for various target industries  and applications:

 Product Development: Identify features customers love or dislike.